agda/agda/doc/user-manual/language/lexical-structure.rst

 two kinds of exceptions:

 special symbols
-  Characters with special meaning that cannot appear in at all in a name.
+  Characters with special meaning that cannot appear at all in a name.
 These are ``.;{}()@"``.

 keywords